janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ---
-title: Comparison - TensorRT-LLM and llama.cpp on Nvidia GPUs
+title: Benchmarking TensorRT-LLM and llama.cpp on Nvidia GPUs
 description: This post compares the performance of TensorRT-LLM and llama.cpp on Nvidia GPUs, highlighting the trade-offs between speed and resource usage.
 tags: [Nvidia, TensorRT-LLM, llama.cpp, 3090, 4090, "inference engine"]
 unlisted: true